 This help section describes how you set up and connect your Stripe account to begin processing credit cards via the EMR and Patient Portal.

-Setting Up Your Stripe Account
+Set Up Your Stripe Account

-First, set up your account at stripe.com.
-Then activate your account (use the link or, from your Stripe home page, click on "Your Account" in the upper right-hand corner and then on "Activate Account").
+Then activate your account in your Stripe dashboard by clicking on Activate Account at the upper left.
 You will need to provide basic information about your business and the bank account where you want credit card payments to be deposited.

 Linking Stripe to your Cerbo EHR

 The two keys, which are long strings of letters and numbers, should start with "sk_live_..." and "pk_live_..."
-Send us a note at firstname.lastname@example.org to let us know when this is done.
-We'll log in to your build, pick up the keys, and use them to connect your Stripe account with your EMR build.
-Note: DO NOT send us your keys via email, as this is sensitive information and email is not secure.
+Send us a note at firstname.lastname@example.org to let us know where you've saved the sticky note.
+We'll log in to your build, pick up the keys, and let you know once your Stripe integration is complete and ready for use!